 Starting from age 3, children start to expand their horizons and show visible signs of developing consciousness.
 The development of consciousness often indicates a developing memory in the child.

 This is where the sponge-like Absorbent mind starts to receive and store information.
-During this stage the child becomes aware of the surroundings and oneself, the child embarks on the journey of life as a “conscious worker”.
+During this stage, the child becomes aware of the surroundings and oneself, and the child embarks on the journey of life as a “conscious worker”.